-Water From My Heart by Charles Martin (8 copies)
+Water From My Heart by Charles Martin (363 pages, 8 copies)

 Charlie Finn had to grow up fast, living alone by age sixteen.
 Highly intelligent, he earned a life-changing scholarship to Harvard, where he learned how to survive and thrive on the outskirts of privileged society.
 That skill served him well in the cutthroat business world, as it does in more lucrative but dangerous ventures he now operates off the coast of Miami.
 Charlie tries to separate relationships from work.
 But when his choices produce devastating consequences, he sets out to right wrongs, traveling to Central America where he will meet those who have paid for his actions, including a woman and her young daughter.
 Will their fated encounter present Charlie with a way to seek the redemption he thought was impossible--and free his heart to love one woman as he never knew he could?

-We Are All Completely Beside Ourselves by Karen Fowler (8 copies + Audiobook)
+We Are All Completely Beside Ourselves by Karen Fowler (310 pages, 8 copies + Audiobook)

 From the author of The Jane Austen Book Club, the story of an American family, middle-class in middle America, ordinary in every way but one.
 But that exception is the beating heart of this extraordinary novel.

 Meet the Cooke family: Mother and Dad, brother Lowell, sister Fern, and our narrator, Rosemary, who begins her story in the middle.
 She has her reasons.
 “I spent the first eighteen years of my life defined by this one fact: that I was raised with a chimpanzee,” she tells us.
 “It’s never going to be the first thing I share with someone.
 I tell you Fern was a chimp and already you aren’t thinking of her as my sister.
 But until Fern’s expulsion, I’d scarcely known a moment alone.
 She was my twin, my funhouse mirror, my whirlwind other half, and I loved her as a sister.”